 We have incurred significant operating losses since the commencement of our operations.
-Our net losses were \$71.1 million, \$22.1 million, and \$4.3 million for the years ended December 31, 2021, 2020 and 2019, respectively, and we expect to incur significant and increasing losses for the foreseeable future as we continue to advance our product candidate, and as we continue to operate as a public company.
+Our net losses were \$104.8 million and \$71.1 million for the years ended December 31, 2022 and 2021, respectively.
+We expect to incur significant and increasing losses for the foreseeable future as we continue to advance our product candidate, make potential milestone payments to our licensors, and as we continue to operate as a public company.
 Our net losses may fluctuate significantly from period to period, depending on the timing of expenditures on our research and development activities.
-As of December 31, 2021, we had an accumulated deficit of \$104.2 million.
+As of December 31, 2022, we had an accumulated deficit of \$209.0 million.
 Our primary use of cash is to fund operating expenses, which consist primarily of research and development expenditures and general and administrative expenditures.
 Cash used to fund operating expenses is impacted by the timing of when we pay these expenses, as reflected in the change in our outstanding accounts payable and other current liabilities.